 Social issues involve people - from a company’s workforce to its customers and suppliers and the people living and working near its operations.
 They include labour relations, workers’ rights and working conditions, slavery, child labour, workforce equality and diversity and health and safety.
 Social issues also concern the wider impact an organisation may have on communities at home or overseas and in areas where suppliers and partners operate.

 Governance relates to the rules, practices and codes of behaviour that influence how a company or organisation is run.
 The quality of a company’s governance can have a big impact on its ability to succeed, prosper and survive.
 It involves people issues as well as strategic, financial and risk management issues.
 Important issues include selection and skill sets of board members, diversity of board and leadership teams, succession planning and executive pay.
 It also covers financial reporting, anti-fraud, bribery and corruption measures, data privacy and security, political lobbying and donations.

 **Principles of Responsible Investment: United Nations-supported international network of investors which works together to put into practice Principles for incorporating ESG issues into investment.

 Institutional Investors Group on Climate Change: The European body for collaboration between institutional investors on climate change.

 Our responsible investment and stewardship framework

-We’ve clearly defined how we invest responsibly for our customers to help them to help them plan long-term financial futures.
+We’ve clearly defined how we invest responsibly for our customers to help them plan long-term financial futures.
 This guides our decisions on the investments we make, the fund managers we select, our research into funds, and how we engage with companies we invest in.

 We follow investment principles and stewardship guidelines which together govern our approach.